-- Double check that all the required documents accompanying your application meet the specific standards referred to in the scheme guidance and have been uploaded or submitted before the application deadline.
+- Consult with relevant individuals/bodies to obtain any necessary documentation or approvals ahead of submitting your application.
+Check the further requirements page which has information on consents and licences. - Complete all sections of the online application correctly.
+For example, if some of the area proposed for management is held under secure tenancy and the rest is owned, select both options - Double check that all the required documents accompanying your application meet the specific standards referred to in the scheme guidance and have been uploaded or submitted before the application deadline.
 For documents where we provide a template, ensure that you use the latest version of the templates ( see also the Checklist of Requirements ) - For all management options and capital items which require an individual Management Plan to support your application, (e.g. Grazing Plan, Scrub Control Plan) you must use the relevant plan template and provide all the information requested in the template.
 Failure to do so may result in the plan being deemed not fit for purpose and the option or item being removed from your application.
 In some cases, it may result in the whole application being rejected. - Ensure maps are created and annotated in accordance with the Mapping guidance and Farm Environment Assessment (FEA) guidance (where applicable).
 You must also meet mapping requirements as set out for each individual management option and capital item. - Contact your local RPID Area Office or NatureScot regional office as early as possible if you have a query about the scheme.
-RPID Area Offices can also help if you have any difficulties in uploading supporting documents for your application. - Check the Schedule of Works for your application before submitting your application, to make sure that it contains all the management options and capital items you wish to apply for, and that the proposed claim timings are correct.
+RPID Area Offices can also help if you have any difficulties in uploading supporting documents for your application. - Check the Schedule of Works before submitting your application, to make sure that it contains all the management options and capital items you wish to apply for, and that the proposed claim timings are correct.
 It is not possible to add options or capital items once the application has been submitted. - It is essential that the application is prepared with the full involvement and understanding of the land manager responsible for delivering the work on the ground.
-The Case Officer's site visit will include a discussion with this person and if they are unaware of what has been included in the application or cannot deliver some options/items the full application will be rejected. - If an application or its associated supporting documents contain multiple errors, or if it would require significant changes to make the proposals eligible for funding, it will be deemed not fit for purpose and will be rejected.
+The Case Officer's site visit will include a discussion with this person and if they are unaware of what has been included in the application or cannot deliver some options/items the full application will be rejected. - All capital items applied for have to be delivered and claimed for within the correct claim year, therefore, ensure that you only include items that you are able to deliver. - If an application or its associated supporting documents contain multiple errors, or if it would require significant changes to make the proposals eligible for funding, it will be deemed not fit for purpose and will be rejected.
 Case officers are not able to make or allow significant changes within the rules of the scheme.
-This is especially important in relation to Moorland Managament Plans, where you must ensure that the detail related to flock numbers in the plan aligns to the completed grazing tables and flock records.
-Additionally, there must be adequate detail on current habitat condition and adequate explanation of how proposed future management is reflecting this and taking account of previous management. - Don't wait until the last few days of the application round to upload your supporting documents and finalise your application, instead upload as you finalise your documents to avoid issues with RP&S which may occur when usage is very high.
+This is especially important in relation to Moorland Management Plans, where you must ensure that the detail related to flock numbers in the plan aligns to the completed grazing tables and full flock records.
+Additionally, there must be adequate detail on current habitat condition and adequate explanation of how the proposed future management is reflecting what the habitat needs and takes account of previous management. - Don't wait until the last few days of the application round to upload your supporting documents and finalise your application, instead upload as you finalise your documents to avoid issues with RP&S which may occur when usage is very high.